 Past students and parents will remember the time when everyone scrambled around the page of a Newspaper just to see their names.
 This is long gone.

 - School Leaver Form (SLF) number

 Upon successful login, a student can change the password to a more secure login password.
 It is perhaps important to personalize the password.
 In orders words, choose a password that you can remember easily.

 Grade 12 Online Selection System

 Parents and students can access the Grade 12 online selection through this URL: apply.dherst.gov.pg.
-The data and information in the National Online Selection System (NOSS) builds from the Online School Leavers Forms.
+The data and information in the National Online Selection System (NOSS) were built from the Online School Leavers Forms.

 In brief, DHERST facilitates the grade 12 online selections around the data supplied to the department from